Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Introduction

 A dual view of facial reduction was given by Luo, Sturm, and Zhang \cite{Luo97dualityresults}.
 There, the authors describe a so-called conic expansion algorithm that grows the dual cone to include additional linear functionals non-negative on the feasible set.
 In \cite{waki2013facial}, Waki and Muramatsu give a facial reduction procedure and explicitly relate it to conic expansion.

 The idea of using facial reduction as a pre-processing step for SDP was described in \cite{gruber1998presolving} by Gruber et al. The authors note the expense of identifying lower dimensional faces as well as issues of numerical reliability that may arise.
 In \cite{cheung2011preprocessing}, Cheung, Schurr, and Wolkowicz address the issue of numerical reliability, giving a facial reduction algorithm that identifies a \emph{nearby} problem in a backwards stable manner.
-(We point out that in principle, our procedure can be made immune to numerical error for approximations that are \emph{polyhedral} since, in this setting, it can identify faces by solving linear programs in exact arithmetic.)

-Finally, our technique can be related to a philosophy put forth by Andersen and Andersen in \cite{andersen1995presolving} for pre-processing linear programs (LPs).
+Finally, our technique is consistent with a philosophy of \citeauthor{andersen1995presolving} put forth in \cite{andersen1995presolving}.
 There, the authors argue the best strategy for pre-processing LPs is to find \emph{simple} simplifications \emph{quickly}.
-The facial reduction algorithm we present is consistent with this philosophy in the sense that the specified approximation defines the notion of ``simple'' and its search complexity defines the notion of ``quick.''
+The method we present is consistent with this philosophy in that the specified approximation defines the notion of ``simple'' and its search complexity defines the notion of ``quick.''